ianspetnagel/Deep-Learning-7-Convolutional-Neural-Networks/README.md

 # Deep-Learning-7-Convolutional-Neural-Networks

 This project focuses on using Deep Convolutional Neural Networks (CNNs) implemented in PyTorch to classify images from the CIFAR-10 dataset.
-Approximately 10,000 images are used for testing accuracy.
+Approximately 10,000 images are used for testing the accuracy.
 The model undergoes training for 100 epochs, after which predictions are made.

 Specifically, a ResNet-50 architecture is programmed for CIFAR-10 classification, allowing for the utilization of many CNN layers without encountering vanishing gradients.
 The achieved accuracy stands at 84.85%.